Fear and sweating in Pakistan's hottest cities

-Scientists have warned that swathes of South Asia may be uninhabitable due to rising temperatures by 2100 ─ and in the desert community of Sibi in Balochistan, where the mercury hit 52.4 degrees Celsius this summer, it feels like they could be right.
+Scientists have warned that swathes of South Asia may be uninhabitable due to rising temperatures by 2100 - and in the desert community of Sibi in southwest Balochistan province, where the mercury hit 52.4 degrees Celsius (126 Fahrenheit) this summer, it feels like they could be right.

 "I have no house or personal land... we have no electricity," explained Brahmani, saying he hopes to relocate his family to cooler climates but lacks the money to do so.

-“How could I go to Quetta or other areas where the cost of a truck or tractor ride one way is Rs 10,000, which I hardly earn in a whole month?”
+"How could I go to (provincial capital) Quetta or other areas where the cost of a truck or tractor ride one way is Rs 10,000 ($95), which I hardly earn in a whole month?"

 Researchers outlined their findings in the journal of Science Advances warning of "summer heat waves with levels of heat and humidity that exceed what humans can survive without protection".

-About 30 per cent of the population across the region would be exposed to the scalding temperatures, up from 0pc at present, the report added.
+About 30 percent of the population across the region would be exposed to the scalding temperatures, up from zero percent at present, the report added.

 The densely populated, rural farming regions of the subcontinent could be hit the hardest, where workers are exposed to heat with little or no chance to retreat to air-conditioning.